wizard97/ArduinoProcessScheduler/README.md

 - Automatic Process Monitoring Statistics (Automatically calculates % CPU time for process)
 - Truly object oriented (a Process is no longer just a callback function like other libraries, but its own object)
 - Exception Handling (wait what?!)
-- Scheduler can automatically terminate stuck processes
+- Scheduler can automatically interrupt stuck processes

 ## Important Notes
 - This is not a preemptive scheduler!
 However by not being one, processes get to use the entire stack when they run.